 At this point you've coded up a script or written a program to get the data you want and successfully moved it into your data warehouse.
 But how will you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
 That process would be painfully slow and resource-intensive.

 Instead, identify key fields that your script can use to bookmark its progression through the data and use to pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in Pardot.

 And remember, as with any code, once you write it, you have to maintain it.
 If Pardot modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From Pardot to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Pardot data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Pardot to Redshift, Pardot to BigQuery, Pardot to Azure SQL Data Warehouse, Pardot to PostgreSQL, Pardot to Panoply, and Pardot to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Pardot to Redshift, Pardot to BigQuery, Pardot to Azure Synapse Analytics, Pardot to PostgreSQL, Pardot to Panoply, and Pardot to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Pardot to Grafana automatically.
-With just a few clicks, Stitch starts extracting your Pardot data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+Products like Stitch were built to move data automatically, making it easy to integrate Pardot with Grafana.
+With just a few clicks, Stitch starts extracting your Pardot data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.